Poll: To everyone currently reading "The Asylum Games": which Wilkins twin do you like more? Vote Now!

 My favorite types of music: rock, alternative, soundtracks, classical, videogame soundtracks, and world music!

-My favorite TV shows: The OC, Cash Cab, Degrassi, Jeopardy, Pretty Little Liars, The Secret World of Alex Mack, Sister Sister, The Fresh Prince of Bel Air, Full House, and Spongebob Squarepants
+My favorite TV shows: Pretty Little Liars, American Ninja Warrior, Caitlin's Way, Sister Sister, Jeopardy, Spongebob Squarepants, The OC, The Secret World of Alex Mack, Full House, and The Fresh Prince of Bel Air

-My favorite videogames: Tomb Raider, Resident Evil, Jak and Daxter, Crash Bandicoot, Dead Space, Prince of Persia, BioShock, and Spyro the Dragon
+My favorite videogames: Tomb Raider, Resident Evil, Jak and Daxter, Crash Bandicoot, Dead Space, Mass Effect, Amnesia: The Dark Descent, Outlast, Prince of Persia, Just Dance, and Spyro the Dragon

-My favorite movies: I don't have any particular favorite, but I love action/adventure movies, epic fantasy movies (like LOTR or Narnia), and horror/thriller movies the most
+My favorite movies: I don't have any particular favorites, but I love action/adventure movies, epic fantasy movies (like LOTR or Narnia), and horror/thriller movies the most

-My favorite books: Harry Potter series, LOTR, Chronicles of Narnia, Gemma Doyle Trilogy, Hunger Games Trilogy, Angels and Demons, DaVinci Code, Digital Fortress, Les Miserables, the Heir Trilogy, Inheritance Cycle, and the Demon King
+My favorite books: Harry Potter series, LOTR, Chronicles of Narnia, Gemma Doyle Trilogy, Hunger Games Trilogy, Percy Jackson and the Olympians, Angels and Demons, DaVinci Code, Digital Fortress, Les Miserables, the Heir Trilogy, Inheritance Cycle, and the Demon King

 You rarely become irritated, generally accept people as they are, take things as they come, and feel relaxed in most situations.